Successful presentations begin with the end in mind.

 Steven Covey said it well, “begin with the end in mind.”
 The way you finish your presentation (your symphony, your movie) will have an outsized impact on whether or not you achieve your purpose.

-That is why we teach people that presentations are something like constructing a building.
+That is why we teach people that building presentations is like constructing a building.
 You have to be the architect and understand clearly why you are building something before you can create the structure.
 Therefore, the key is to begin the creation of your presentation by thinking of meaningful ways to provide the audience at the end with whatever it takes to achieve your purpose.